Records of Irish people who emigrated to Canada during the Great Famine have been translated into English and digitalised.

 Some of the emigrants were cared for by the Grey Nuns in fever sheds in the city.
 The nuns kept records of correspondence relating to the Irish patients.

 The records have been translated from French and made available digitally.
-Now Kevin Vickers, the Canadian Ambassador to Ireland, has launched ‘The Digital Irish Famine Archive’.
+In 2015, Kevin Vickers, the Canadian Ambassador to Ireland, launched ‘The Digital Irish Famine Archive’.

 The archive contains three sets of annals from the Grey Nuns –